What’s the long term vision?

 If anyone can help with a donation please go to CongoVoice.org

 We are raising funds to rebuild the Childrene's Center.
 On September 9th, a severe rain and windstorm destroyed the roof, interior furnishings, solar panels and Internet dish at the Children's Center.
 We need your support.

-The Sabuli's Children's Center has been in operation for 6 years - a building to provide a secure home, furnishings to provide some comfort, then running water to replace the daily walks to clean water, solar power to extended light to read and study, and then the Internet to provide communications & educational content.
-On September 9th, a massive storm went through the Bokonzo, Gemena community, destroying the Children's roof, heavily damaging the recently installed solar panels and satellite for Internet connection at the orphanage.
-This Children's Center is home to 85 abandoned children and now the children are displaced finding shelter within the local church and some neighbor's homes.
-Thankfully not one child at the Center was injured.
+The Sabuli's Children's Center has been in operation for 6 years - a building to provide a secure home, furnishings to provide some comfort, running water to replace the daily walks to go and get clean water, solar power to extended light to read and study and internet to provide communications & educational content.
+On September 9th, a massive storm went through the Bokonzo, Gemena community, destroying the Children's roof and heavily damaging the recently installed solar panels and satellite for internet connection at the orphanage.
+This Children's Center is home to 85 abandoned children and now the children are displaced, finding shelter within the local church and some neighbor's homes.
+Thankfully, not one child at the Center was injured.

-The estimate including labor cost to fix the roof is $12,585.
+The estimate, including labor cost, to fix the roof is $12,585.
 Before labor cost the estimate to replace the satellite is $9,200.
-4 of the solar panels were critically damaged and will cost $ 2,400 to replace before labor costs.
+Four of the solar panels were critically damaged and will cost $ 2,400 to replace before labor costs.

 Please consider donating to CongoVoice.org to rebuild the Children's Center and provide HOPE and OPPORTUNITY to the Congolese.

-We will be updating the congovoice.org web site as we are able with news or be sending out additional newsletters.
+We will be updating the congovoice.org web site as we are able with news - or will be sending out additional newsletters.

 Suzanne and Sabuli at the recent Christian Alliance for Orphans, CAFO in Nashville TN.
 Over 2,000 individuals, spanning 140 organizations from all over the world gather at CAFO to inspire and equip one another in a joint initiative to serve orphans worldwide through effective, sustainable models.